kamui-fin/rin/README.md

-# JP Dictionary
+# Rin

 This is a japanese dictionary that supports multiple famous japanese dictionaries such as the JMDict.
-This app is also easily accessible from almost any other app in your device.
+It's also easily accessible from almost any other app in your device.

 ## Demo

-Here's how JP Dictionary works like:
+Here's how Rin works:

 <img src="screenshots/demo.gif" width="300">